 Lessons in Inwood and Upper Washington Heights:

-In home lessons north of 168th street in Manhattan and at my studio near Fort Tryon Park are:
+Lessons in the comfort of your own home north of 168th street in Manhattan or at my studio near Fort Tryon Park are:

 Discounted Lessons and Scholarships: